Availability in Summer: Mid June to early October

 There are two log cabins available.
 The two story LYNX is the one we rent in the first place, offering room for four to five people.
 On the main floor you will find a sofa, table with chairs and a kitchenette equipped with everything you need for your cabin adventure.
 The upper floor has one queen size bed, a bunk bed, an additional sofa and also boasts a veranda.

-Larger groups may also want to rent the GRIZZLY cabin.
+GRIZZLY cabin.
 With its rough log work from the 60ies and the crooked floor boards it gives you that distinct trapper feel.
 On the main floor you’ll find a table with chairs and a small kitchenette.
 Above is a loft with two queen size futon beds.
+This cabin is currently not available.

 A cozy wood fired SAUNA is available for all guests.
 There is no electricity and no phone service on the property.